KyleAMathews/typography.js/packages/typography/README.md

 # Typography.js
-A powerful toolkit for building websites with beautiful typography.
+A powerful toolkit for building websites with beautiful design.

 ## Install
 `npm install typography`